JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Dpc - A pointer to a control object of type DPC.
+- *Dpc* - A pointer to a control object of type DPC.

 If the specified DPC object is not currently in the DPC queue (a boolean state variable records whether the DPC object is in the DPC queue), then a value of FALSE is returned and no operation is performed.
 Otherwise, the specified DPC object is removed from the DPC queue and a function value of TRUE is returned.

 ### 2.2.3 Device Queue Object

-A device queue object is used to record the state of a device driver and to provide a queue into which I/O requests can be placed for subsequent processing.
+A *device queue object* is used to record the state of a device driver and to provide a queue into which I/O requests can be placed for subsequent processing.

-A device queue object has a state which is either Busy or Not-Busy.
+A device queue object has a state which is either *Busy* or *Not-Busy*.

-When the state of a device queue object is Not-Busy, the associated device driver is idle and therefore not performing any work.
+When the state of a device queue object is *Not-Busy*, the associated device driver is idle and therefore not performing any work.

-A device queue object transitions to the Busy state when an attempt is made to insert a device queue entry into a device queue that is empty.
-For this case, the device queue entry is not actually placed in the device queue, but rather, the device queue object is marked Busy and a boolean value of FALSE is returned to signify that the associated device driver should process the device queue entry immediately.
+A device queue object transitions to the *Busy* state when an attempt is made to insert a device queue entry into a device queue that is empty.
+For this case, the device queue entry is not actually placed in the device queue, but rather, the device queue object is marked *Busy* and a boolean value of FALSE is returned to signify that the associated device driver should process the device queue entry immediately.

-Once a device queue object is Busy, further I/O requests are placed in the device queue in either a FIFO or key-sorted order.
+Once a device queue object is *Busy*, further I/O requests are placed in the device queue in either a FIFO or key-sorted order.

-A device queue object transitions to a Not-Busy state when an attempt is made to remove a device queue entry from a device queue object and the corresponding device queue is empty.
+A device queue object transitions to a *Not-Busy* state when an attempt is made to remove a device queue entry from a device queue object and the corresponding device queue is empty.

 A device queue entry has the following type definition: